jaredpalmer/formik/README.md

    [**form state is inherently ephemeral and local**, so tracking it in Redux (or any kind of Flux library) is unnecessary](https://github.com/reactjs/redux/issues/1287#issuecomment-175351978)
 2. Redux-Form calls your entire top-level Redux reducer multiple times ON EVERY SINGLE KEYSTROKE.
-This is fine for small apps, but as your Redux app grows, input latency will continue increase if you use Redux-Form.
+This is fine for small apps, but as your Redux app grows, input latency will continue to increase if you use Redux-Form.
 3. Redux-Form is 22.5 kB minified gzipped (Formik is 9.2 kB)

 **My goal with Formik was to create a scalable, performant, form helper with a